appzuka/project-references-demo/README.md

 ## Summary

 This is a limited example but I believe webpack, ts-loader, ForkTsCheckerWebpackPlugin are all behaving as expected with project references.
-If someone has a repo with a counter example I would be pleased to take a look.

 # Performance